Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want to use my smart phone or tablet as a recipe book. <!-- Testing Text Coss Out Function -->

 #### Expectation(s):
+1. The content of the **Recipe Steps** and **Recipe Ingredients** sections cross out correctly.
-1. Content fills appropriately and doesn't spill out beyond obvious borders.
+1. The page content fills appropriately and doesn't spill out beyond obvious borders.
-1. Content doesn't overlap and is easily read.
+1. The page content doesn't overlap and is easily read.
-1. Content in recipe steps and recipe ingredients crosses out correctly.

 #### Assumption(s):
-1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
-1. Tester knows the size of click box that should function for cross out effect.
+1. The tester knows the size for each clickable area that causes the crossout effect and will be choosing a different place to click every time.
-1. Tester knows multiple ways to get to a recipe's page.
+1. The tester knows multiple ways to get to a recipe's page.
-1. Tester is not repeatingly using the same path to a recipe page.
+1. The tester is not repeatingly using the same path to a recipe page.

 #### Testing Step(s):
-1. Load **Index Page** of Fat Raccoon.
+1. Load the **Index Page** of the Fat Raccoon.
 1. Navigate to any recipe page.
-1. Scroll to **Recipe Ingredients** section and click check box or text to see if it crosses out correctly.
+1. Scroll to the **Recipe Ingredients** section and click the check box or text to see if it crosses out correctly.
-1. Scroll to **Recipe Steps** section and click check box or text to see if it crosses out correctly.
+1. Scroll to the **Recipe Steps** section and click the check box or text to see if it crosses out correctly.
-1. Repeat steps 2 - 4 selecting a different path to recipe page each time (until all known paths are used).
+1. Repeat steps 2 - 4 selecting a different path to recipe page each time (or until all known paths are used).
 1. Repeat step 5 approximately three times to check for appropriate overall good UX.

 #### Document Result(s):
-1. Document any recipe's name whos ingredients and steps would not cross out properly.
+1. The test name, recipe name, if **Recipe Steps** or **Recipe Ingredients** would not cross out properly.
-1. Document the recipe name and choice of path that have any broken links.
+1. The test name, recipe name and choice of path to said recipe if any links are broken.
-1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
+1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
-1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.
+1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.

 ### Testing All_Recipe And Recipe_List Pagination